ibm-cloud-docs/watson-knowledge-studio/backup-restore.md

 - Documents

-    See [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport) for information about how to download these artifacts so that they can be imported into a new workspace.
+    For more information about how to download these artifacts so that they can be imported into a new workspace, see [Uploading resources from another workspace](/docs/watson-knowledge-studio?topic=watson-knowledge-studio-exportimport).

 ## Recreating workspaces
 {: #recreateproj}